JSorngard/branch_hints/README.md

 and should be optimized away by the compiler.

 # Credit
-They are taken directly from the [hashbrown](https://crates.io/crates/hashbrown) crate, all credit belongs to them.
+The functions are taken directly from the [hashbrown](https://crates.io/crates/hashbrown) crate, all credit belongs to them.